bytemunch/bytemunch.dev/src/blog/site-update-0.md

 ## KISS to the max

 I've made plenty of websites in my time.
 All of which have been AJAX/SPA and heavily dependant on Javascript.
 All of which have been slow to first paint.
 This time I've gone for something different: the new old way, using eleventy and hosting a static site.
-Keeping everything as simple as possible should be great for accessibility, SEO and maintainence, and should be easy to keep looking clean.
+Keeping everything as simple as possible should be great for accessibility, SEO and maintenance, and should be easy to keep looking clean.

 ## Easy Blogging